 This module promotes and encourages the development of `research mindedness¿ in social work.
 It explores the theory and practice of social work research by way of examination of the concept and utility of evidence based practice, ontological and epistemological approaches to knowledge, case study examples of research designs, research paradigms of quantitative, qualitative and mixed method approaches, and reflection on ethics and values in social work research.
 The module also entails a practical element requiring students to undertake tasks in exploring statistical datasets, and using ICT.
-The module also prepares students for the task of completing a dissertation in the second year of the Masters Programme.
+The module also prepares students for the task of completing an empirical or desk based dissertation in the second year of the Masters Programme.

 This module encourages the development of research mindedness and prepares students for evidence informed practice by way of a self directed dissertation study into an area of social work interest.
 Students will be expected to work independently with guided supervision to produce a small-case research project (document and literature-based) into a chosen area of interest relevant to social work audiences and professional practice.
 Students will be nominated a supervisor to support their learning and guide their research over the course of the academic session.